Kaala Doriya: Development

-After the success of her 2021 Ramadan television series Chupke Chupke, screenwriter Saima Akram Chaudhry revealed that her next series is titled Kala Doriya which will not be broadcast in Ramadan.
-In September 2021, it confirmed that Sana Javed and Farhan Saeed has been selected to portray the leading roles and Amin Iqbal, the director of Ishq-e-Laa will direct the series.
-The pre-production work on the series began in late 2020 but release in 2022 due to Chaudhry's other projects with production house including Chupke Chupke and Hum Tum.
+After the success of her 2021 Ramadan television series Chupke Chupke, screenwriter Saima Akram Chaudhry revealed that her next series is titled Kala Doriya, which will not broadcast in Ramadan.
+In September 2021, it was confirmed that Sana Javed and Farhan Saeed has been selected to portray the leading roles, and Amin Iqbal, the director of Ishq-e-Laa, will direct the series.
+The pre-production work on the series began in late 2020 but released in 2022 due to Chaudhry's other projects with the production house, including Chupke Chupke and Hum Tum.

 Casting

-In March 2022, it reported that Usman Mukhtar has joined the cast by replacing Saeed.
-However, Saeed again joined the cast when Mukhtar had to opt out of the project due to some of his personal reasons.
-In June 2022, the project was underwent some major changes with Ali Rehman Khan replaced Saeed and director Amin Iqbal was replaced by Danish Nawaz.
-In same month, Nadia Afgan also joined the cast.
-In late July, it reported that male lead has changed again, and Osman Khalid Butt has replaced Khan who will make his second collaboration with Javed after Goya.
+In March 2022, it was reported that Usman Mukhtar had joined the cast by replacing Saeed.
+In June 2022, the project underwent major changes, with Ali Rehman Khan replaced Saeed and director Amin Iqbal replaced by Danish Nawaz.
+In the same month, Nadia Afgan also joined the cast.
+In late July, it was reported that the male lead had changed again, and Osman Khalid Butt has replaced Khan, who will make his second collaboration with Javed after Goya.
 In the same month, Afgan revealed that the character she is playing is almost similar to Shahana, the character she played in Suno Chanda and its sequel.